uutzinger/BioMedicalSensorBoard/airquality.md

 - **SGP41 sensor**, VOC Index 1-500, NOX Index 1-500, $8.96 [datasheet](Airquality\datasheets\Sensirion_Gas_Sensors_Datasheet_SGP41.pdf)

 ## Carbon Monoxide, Amonia, Nitrogenoxide
-Its difficult to find accurate and inexpensive Carbon Monoxide sensor.
-It possible to calibrate in house by measuring known levels.
-For example outside there should be no Carbon Monoxide in the atmosphere.
+Its difficult to find accurate and inexpensive Carbon Monoxide sensors.
+It is possible to calibrate it in house by measuring known levels.
+For example, there should be no Carbon Monoxide in the atmosphere.

 - **Amphenol SGX Sensortech, MiCS-6814 MEMS sensor** $13
 [datasheet](Airquality\datasheets\1143_Datasheet-MiCS-6814-rev-8,pdf)

 This sensor has 3 elements each being heated and consuming approximately 30mA.
-The sensor's resistance is measured which relates to RED (CO), OX (NOx), NH3 concentration.
+The sensor's resistance is measured and relates to RED (CO), OX (NOx), NH3 concentration.
 Nominal resistance for NH3 is 10-1500kOhm, for NO2 0.8 to 20kOhm and CO 100 to 1500kOhm.
-Factory calibration is needed to measure absolute values.
+Factory calibration is needed to measure absolute values since the nominal resistance varies significantly.

 | Sensor | Nominal $R_{0_{min}} $ | Nominal $R_{0_{max}} $ | $C_{min}$ | $C_{max}$ | $R_S/R_0 min$ | $R_S/R_0 max$| low concentration
 |---|---|---|---|---|---|---|---|